Md-Irshad-Alam/stumaraiassignment/README.md

  Able to delete the tasks.

 ## Note: - In this repo, there are multiple branches
-       ## Clint's side code is in the main branch
+       ## UI part code is in the main branch
         ## The backend Code is in the Master branch

-## Note: I deployed the backend on  rednder.com the server will take multiple seconds to load please bare with the application
+## Note: I have deployed the backend on render.com.
+Please note that the server may take a few seconds to load initially.
+Kindly bear with us while the application starts up and becomes fully operational.

 # Tech Stack
 # Client Side: